|

 If assets are labeled with their original install / export path

-below), Version Handler can restore assets to their
+(see gvhp_exportpath below), Version Handler can restore assets to their

 original locations when using the Assets > External Dependency Manager >

-Version Handler > Move Files To Install Locations
+Version Handler > Move Files To Install Locations menu option.

 Some behavior of the Version Handler can be configured via the

-Assets > External Dependency Manager > Version Handler > Settings
+Assets > External Dependency Manager > Version Handler > Settings menu

 option.

-controls whether the plugin should automatically
+Enable version management controls whether the plugin should automatically

 check asset versions and apply changes.
 If this is disabled the process